elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/outline.md

   - Rendering different elements depending on current game states.
   - Creating start, success, and game over states.

-- **Phoenix Channel Setup**
+- **Phoenix Channels and Elm Ports**

   - Getting started with Phoenix channels.
   - Creating and joining a channel.
-  - Configuring Elm and Phoenix channels.
+  - Introduction to Elm ports and connecting Elm to Phoenix.
   - Sending data over the socket.

 - **Syncing Score Data**

   - Sending and receiving data over the socket.
-  - Saving data from channels to the database.
   - Displaying the results on the game page.
+  - Working at the intersection of Phoenix, JavaScript, and Elm.

 - **Socket Authentication**

   - Working with Phoenix user tokens for socket authentication.
-  - Using Elm flags to initialize the application with data from Phoenix.
   - Enabling multiple players to track changes over the socket.
+  - Extending gameplays with additional data.
+  - Refactoring channels with pattern matching.

+- **Saving Score Data**

+  - Using the channel to save scores to the database.
+  - Working with Elm flags to send data from JavaScript to Elm.
+  - Differentiating between authenticated and anonymous players.

+- **Finishing Touches**

+  - Fetching data from the database to display for our game.
+  - ...

 - **What's Next?**